nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Deadline follows the format *DD-MM-YYYY hh:mm:ss*
   - Deadline can be set to be in the past (in case the user wants to log finished projects for the completeness of project management)
   - Repo URL must be a valid link
-  - Description can be anything, as long as it is not blank
+  - Anything can be filled in the description as long as it is not blank
   - Any number of tags can be added, separated by space " "

 Note: Please enter a valid repository URL.
 Taskmania is an offline application and can only check the validity of the